-- Patrol Rifles: A firearm, especially one fired from shoulder level, having a long spirally grooved barrel intended to make a bullet spin and thereby have greater accuracy over a long distance. - (a) Description, quantity, capabilities, and purchase cost - (a) COLT 11.5" Carbine LE6933 Rifle, Semi Auto.223; cost \$979, quantity: 93 - (b) A semi-automatic rifle that fires an intermediate-power.223 caliber / 5.56mm cartridge which is more powerful than a standard pistol.
-It is a short-barreled rifle which allows a trained officer better control both inside of structures and outside at a distance with greater accuracy than a handgun. - (b) Purpose - (a) To be used as precision weapons to address a threat with more precision and/or greater distances than a handgun, if present and feasible. - (c) Authorized Use - (a) Only officers that have attended the mandated POST certified rifle operator course are authorized to use a rifle. - (d) Lifespan - (a) COLT LE6933 11.5" barrel 10 years - (e) Fiscal Impact - (a) Annual maintenance is approximately \$50 for each rifle.
+- (a) COLT 11.5" Carbine Rifle, Semi Auto.223; cost \$979, quantity: 93 - (b) A semi-automatic rifle that fires an intermediate-power.223 caliber / 5.56mm cartridge which is more powerful than a standard pistol but less powerful than a standard rifle.
+It is a short-barreled rifle which allows a trained officer better control both inside of structures and outside at a distance with greater accuracy than a handgun. - (b) Purpose - (a) To be used as precision weapons to address a threat with more precision and/or greater distances than a handgun, if present and feasible. - (c) Authorized Use - (a) Only members that are POST certified are authorized to use a rifle. - (d) Lifespan - (a) COLT M4 11.5" barrel 5-10 years - (e) Fiscal Impact - (a) Annual maintenance is approximately \$50 for each rifle.
 Maintenance costs are covered under the existing firearms and training budgets. - (f) Training - (a) Prior to using a rifle, officers must be certified by POST instructors in the operation of the rifle.
-Additionally, officers that operate any rifle are required to attend quarterly training and pass a range qualification once per year.

-(a) Use is established under FPD Policy 434.6.
+Additionally, all members that operate any rifle are required to pass a range qualification once per year. - (g) Legal and Procedural Rules - (a) Use is established under FPD Policy 434.6.
 It is the policy of the FPD to utilize rifles only for official law enforcement purposes, and pursuant to State and Federal law regarding the use of force.